wiseleywu/Movie-Trailers-Website/README.md

 * media.py - contains the definition of class "Movie"
 * entertainment_center.py - contains instantiation of various Movie classes, list of all Movie classes, and the code to open the resulted webpage
 * fresh_tomatoes.py - A Python module provided by Udacity, modified with addiationl CSS stylings and display storyline as hover text

+##How to run

+Simply clone the directory and execute entertainment_center.py, a browser window will open with the movies trailer website